86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

 ## Bring your own manager

 PCem has a built-in manager, which allows you to keep and run multiple emulated machine configurations from one place.
 86Box does not have such a manager, though one is planned for the future.
-For now, you can use our [**86Box Manager**](https://github.com/86Box/86BoxManager) application, which provides basic configuration management; or, even better, use the community-developed [**WinBox for 86Box**](https://github.com/86Box/WinBox-for-86Box), which has an user-friendly interface resembling PC virtualizers, as well as presets, screenshot and printed document management, and other cool features.
+For now, you can use our [**86Box Manager**](https://github.com/86Box/86BoxManager) or other manager applications developed by the community, which provide at least basic configuration management.

 There is **no migration path** for configuration files, as the format is too different.
 You will have to reconfigure your emulated machine on 86Box, but that's a nice opportunity to double-check your configuration while also checking out our features.
 More on the differences between PCem and 86Box in the configuration department later.